 All Mercy services are open.
 See safe options for care and the latest COVID-19 vaccine information.

 Mercy’s team of cancer experts is dedicated to helping you through treatment.
 Your team will come from a variety of disciplines to provide a well-rounded perspective on how to care for you.
-Your treatment plan will depend on several factors, including the stage of your cancer and whether it has spread.
+Your treatment plan for gallbladder cancer will depend on several factors, including the stage of your cancer, whether it has spread and overall health.
 Based on a thorough discussion with your doctor, you may be given one or more of the following treatments.

 Surgery is the best treatment for early-stage gallbladder cancer, though many cases aren't detected early enough for surgery.
 Your gallbladder helps your body digest food, but your digestive system can work without it.
 Your surgeon will help you understand what to expect before, during and after your operation.
 Depending on the type of gallbladder cancer, your doctor may recommend one of the following surgeries for cancer.